emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Security Considerations

-The tracking of LCM information may reveal information of the device usages.
+The tracking of LCM information may reveal device usage information.

+Device inventory can be used by attackers when assessing a system for vulnerable components.

 # IANA Considerations